codewithezequiel/Data-Structures1/README.md

-# Data-Structures in TypeScript Part 1
+# Data Structures in TypeScript Part 1